nam178/MembershipAPI/README.md

 ### Test step 3: Try changing my password

-Using the token received from previous step, we can change the password (for the user associated with that token)
+Using the token received from the previous step, we can change the password for the user associated with that token:

 ```
 curl -X PUT \